Bluey the Ride: Here Come the Grannies! Development

 The original plans, including maintenance shed:

-As a result of the change in building configuration, the coaster has been relocated closer to the centre of the site, resulting in reconfiguration of the various queue lines and exit paths, simplifying the overall plan.
+As a result of the change, the coaster was relocated closer to the centre of the site, resulting in reconfiguration of the various queue lines and exit paths, simplifying the overall plan.
 The relocation also allows for more of the existing greenery to be retained, with fewer trees removed along the back of the site.
+It is understood that the retention of the trees on the site was one of the driving forces behind the decision to update the plans.

 The loss of the maintenance structure is accompanied by a significant reduction of the size of the station itself and a reconfiguration of the layout.
 Notably, a large pair of windows have replaced the original location of the ride's exit path, which now crosses back over the track and out through the other side of the building.
 The overall height of the building is also lower, though it is still tall enough to contain three floors, including a new maintenance bay underneath the station.